Which Table Represents a Function? A practical guide to Understanding Functional Relationships

 Conclusion

 Determining whether a table represents a function hinges on one fundamental principle: uniqueness of output per input.
 By methodically checking for repeated x-values with conflicting y-values, applying the conceptual vertical line test, and grounding the analysis in real-world contexts, we can confidently classify relations as functional or not.
-Understanding this distinction is not merely an academic exercise—it underpins modeling in science, economics, engineering, and beyond, where predictability and consistency are paramount.
+Understanding this distinction is not merely an academic exercise—it underpins modeling in science, economics, engineering, and beyond, where predictability and consistency are critical.
 A function ensures that given a known input, we can always anticipate a single, reliable outcome.